Frequently asked questions

 - What are your qualifications?

 If you crave order and can’t seem to create it in your home, a professional organizer can help you achieve and maintain that order and the peace of mind that comes with it.
 I will bring expertise and an objective eye to your situation, and will help guide you to discard unwanted objects that are cluttering your life.
 By hiring a professional organizer, you’re making a commitment to work toward creating the environment you yearn to live in.

 I’m one of the most experienced and credentialed organizers in the St. Louis area.
-A past president of the St. Louis chapter of the National Association of Professional Organizers (NAPO), I am also a leader in the local organizing community.
-I’m the St. Louis area’s first Certified Professional Organizer®, a credential conferred by the Board of Certification of Professional Organizers.
+As president of the St. Louis chapter of the National Association of Professional Organizers (NAPO), I am a leader in the local organizing community.
+I’m the St. Louis area’s first Certified Professional Organizer®, a credential conferred by the Board of Certification of Professional Organizers, and have taken the continuing education courses that have allowed me to recertify every three years.
 I am the only organizer in the St. Louis area who’s a Certified Professional Organizer in Chronic Disorganization®, having completed a rigorous, 20-month course of study.
 I’ve taken extensive training through the Institute for Challenging Disorganization (formerly NSGCD), NAPO, and other organizations and I bring experience and compassion to the job.
 To top it off, I have empathy.
 I’m not a naturally neat and organized person; I’ve spent a lifetime coming up with organizing solutions that work for me and I love sharing them with my clients.
 To get a feel for what working with me is like, you can subscribe to my blog and newsletter.

 That depends on the size and scope of the job, how quickly you make decisions about thinning out your belongings, and whether we’re working one-on-one or with a team.
 If you’re willing and able to do homework between sessions on multi-session projects, the process will go faster.